-The ĥametz prohibited by the Torah is produced from one of the five types of grain: wheat, barley, spelt, oats, and rye.
-Other species such as rice and millet, even if they rise, do not undergo the same fermentation process as the five cereal grains, and they may be eaten on Pesaĥ.
-Although one Tanna, R. Yoĥanan b.
-Nuri, maintains that rice is also a cereal grain and forbidden by the Torah in its leavened state, the rest of the Sages maintain that even if rice rises, it may be eaten on Pesaĥ (Pesaĥim 35a).
-This was the practice of all the great Tanna’im and Amora’im.
+The ḥametz prohibited by the Torah is produced from one of the five types of grain: wheat, barley, spelt, oats, and rye.
+Other species such as rice and millet, even if they rise, do not undergo the same fermentation process as the five cereal grains, and they may be eaten on Pesaḥ.
+Although one Tanna, R. Yoḥanan b.
+Nuri, maintains that rice is also a cereal grain and forbidden by the Torah in its leavened state, the rest of the Sages maintain that even if rice rises, it may be eaten on Pesaḥ (Pesaḥim 35a).
+This was the practice of the great Tanna’im and Amora’im.
 In fact, Rava ate rice at the Seder (ibid.
 114b).

-During the medieval era of the Rishonim (c. seven centuries ago), the Jews of Ashkenaz (Germany, especially the Rhineland) began to refrain from eating kitniyot on Pesaĥ.
-Initially, only some communities observed this stringency, but within a few generations the custom had spread to all Ashkenazic communities.
+During the era of the Rishonim, over 800 years ago, the Jews of the Rhineland would refrain from eating kitniyot on Pesaḥ.
+Initially, only some communities observed this stringency, but within a several generations the custom had spread to all Ashkenazic communities.